top of page

 Status: Obsolete

-When Floyd Rose commenced licensing arrangements with manufacturers other than his own, ESP produced their "Synclear" tremolo for their own ESP and Edwards brand guitars under Floyd Rose licensing agreements in 1987.
-The Synclear had some unique proprietary features, while still based on Floyd Rose principles.
+When Floyd Rose commenced licensing arrangements with manufacturers other than his own, ESP produced their "Synclear" tremolo for their own ESP and Edwards brand guitars under Floyd Rose licensing agreements beginning in 1987.
+The Synclear had some unique proprietary features while still based on Floyd Rose principles.
 Each saddle could be individually adjusted for correct intonation by way of a vertical hex screw on each saddle and a washer underneath that stopped it from moving when tightening the screw.
 This was later changed to a Floyd Rose-style saddle arrangement.
-The block is L-shaped and the tremolo arm screws into the block.
+The block is L-shaped, and the tremolo arm screws into the block.
 It has "ESP" on the tail and "Licensed Under Pat No 4549461 No 4497236" embossed upside down on the upper base plate.
 It was produced until 1993.

 The Synclear is not a straight swap for an Original Floyd Rose as the sides of the base plate of the Synclear are oval and the sides of the Floyd Rose base plate are straight.
 The post spacings, however are the same.